0xtosh/dnskire/README.md

   - DuckyScript versions for all of the above fetchers
   - Generated images with the EXIF tag "Comment" filled in with the individual payloads for all fetchers

-Clicking on the Fully Qualified Domain Name link will return the total list of DNS requests that are required for retrieving the file.
+Clicking on the Fully Qualified Domain Name link of the file will return the total list of DNS requests that are required for retrieving the file.

 ### Examples